-Can milk go bad inside the breast, ever?
-No. That's the amazing thing.
-However, outside the breast is a different story altogether.
-According to the Centers for Disease Control and Prevention, breast milk can only be stored for six to eight hours at room temperature, in a cooler or cooler bag for 24 hours.
+However, you should note the length of time that breast milk can be stored in the fridge.
+The Centers for Disease Control and Prevention (CDC) recommended that breast milk only be stored for six to eight hours at room temperature, in a cooler or cooler bag for 24 hours.
 Breast milk that's stored in the fridge, towards the back, at temperatures below 39 degrees Fahrenheit can be stored for a total of five days.
 In the freezer, it can be safely stored for three to six months.
-If you're lucky enough to have a deep freezer, it can be held safely for six to 12 months, right alongside your frozen lasagna and your son's goldfish, Charlie.
-Or the head of Walt Disney, whatever.
+If you're lucky enough to have a deep freezer, it can be held safely for six to 12 months.

 Speaking of timing, however, try not to go too long between breastfeeding sessions.
 Ashley Georgakopoulos, IBCLC and Motif Medical Lactation Director, tells Romper, “Breast tissue is also designed to reabsorb milk when milk sits for too long over time, such as during the process of weaning.
 On the flipside of this, while the milk is safe to provide, it’s not safe — and quite risky — to go long periods of time, typically four hours or more, between some sort of expression for the mother.
 This is because milk also serves as a flush for the breast tissue and its systems, and bacteria and yeast can travel into the tissue through the nipple, setting up things like mastitis and thrush infections.”